North Carolina holds on at the end, tops reeling Miami 27-24

-Josh Downs had a receiving touchdown and Omarion Hampton ran for another score for North Carolina (5-1, 2-0 Atlantic Coast Conference).
+Josh Downs had a receiving touchdown and Omarion Hampton ran for another score for North Carolina (5-1, 2-0 ACC).

+"It's amazing how hard young people fight to win a football game," North Carolina coach Mack Brown said.
+"I've often said, whoever makes scoreboards is just not fair.
+Miami didn't lose the game.
+They just ran out of time."

 Van Dyke completed 42 of 57 passes for 496 yards — the second-most in Miami history, behind Stephen Morris' 566 in 2012 — and three touchdowns for Miami (2-3, 0-1).